raomin/ESPAltherma/README.md

 Every contribution to this project is highly appreciated!
 Don't fear to create issues to report possible bugs or feature request.
 Pull requests which enhance or fix ESPAltherma are also greatly appreciated for everybody!

 If this project is useful to you, and if you want, <b>you can buy me a beer</b>!
-It feels good and really helps me keep ESPAltherma updated.
+It feels good and really helps improving ESPAltherma.
 Thanks :)

  <a href="https://www.buymeacoffee.com/raomin" target="_blank"><img src="https://img.shields.io/badge/Buy%20me%20a%20beer-%245-orange?style=for-the-badge&logo=buy-me-a-beer" /></a>